Unclean animal: Christianity

 One modern example of a Torah-submissive group is the Seventh-day Adventist Church, whose co-founder Ellen G. White was a proponent of vegetarianism.
 Many Seventh-day Adventists avoid meat for health reasons, although vegetarianism is not a requirement.
-Members of the United Church of God as well as other Sabbath-keeping Christian Churches also believe in abstaining from unclean meats.
+Members of the United Church of God as well as other Sabbath-keeping Churches also believe in not consuming the meat from unclean animals.

 Seventh-day Adventist

 Adventists are known for presenting a "health message" that advocates vegetarianism and expects adherence to the kosher laws, particularly the consumption of kosher foods described in Leviticus 11, meaning abstinence from pork, shellfish, and other animals proscribed as "unclean".

 Ethiopian and Eritrean Orthodox Tewahedo Churches

-In both the Ethiopian and Eritrean Orthodox Tewahedo churches kosher diets are advocated for, and non-kosher diets are strictly forbidden in both the churches, meat coming from swine and non-kosher animals are restricted by both churches.
+Members of the Ethiopian and Eritrean Orthodox Tewahedo churches generally abstain from pork and other unclean meats, however this is merely a cultural practice with no formal canons on the church prohibiting the consumption of unclean meats.

 Islam

 In Islam several animals are considered unclean and their consumption is sinful (harām), except in case of necessity; while others are permitted (halāl), as long as they are slaughtered in the proper manner and with blessings given to God.

-The Quran expressly forbids consumption of "the flesh of swine" There are no other "impure animals" explicitly named in the Qur'an.
+The Quran expressly forbids consumption of "the flesh of swine".
+There are no other "impure animals" explicitly named in the Qur'an.
 If someone converts to Islam, Allah "allows them as lawful what is good and prohibits them from what is bad; he releases them from their heavy burdens and from the yokes that were upon them".

 For other animals, great importance is given to the manner of its death: forbidden are blood and carrion ("dead meat"), and any animal that has been "killed by strangling, or by a violent blow, or by a headlong fall, or by being gored to death".
 Also forbidden is any animal that has been eaten by a wild animal, unless the person is able to slaughter it before it dies.

 Finally, the Qur'an forbids food which has been invoked by a name other than Allah, which has been sacrificed on stone altars, or has been subjected to the pagan practice of raffling with arrows.
 Food slaughtered by an idolater is forbidden, but food that is acceptable to Jews and Christians is allowed to Muslims as well.